KnowTheCode/starter-plugin/README.md

 The next step is to rename the namespace, plugin's file header, and the author information.

-1. Do a global search and replace in your favorite editor to replace `KnowTheCode\StarterPlugin` with your namespace.
+1. Do a global search and replace in your favorite editor to replace `AmberChunn\GoGoGadget` with your namespace.
 Remember, the standard is `YourNameOrCompanyName\PluginName`.
 2. Open up the `boostrap.php` file.
 3. Change the plugin's file header information for your needs:
     - Change the opening short description.